Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/analysis.md

 done by setting up identity function, i.e. functions that represent the variables themselves and have only unit first derivative.

-This design also allow a very interesting feature which can be explained with the following example.
+This design also allows a very interesting feature which can be explained with the following example.
 Suppose we have a two-argument function `f` and a one-argument function `g`.
-If we compute `g(f(x, y))` with `x` and `y` be two variables, we want to be able to compute the partial derivatives `dg/dx`, `dg/dy`, `d2g/dx2` `d2g/dxdy` `d2g/dy2`.
-This does make sense since we combined the two functions, and it does make sense despite g is a one argument function only.
+If we compute `g(f(x, y))` with `x` and `y` be two variables, we want to be able to compute the partial derivatives `\(\partial g / \partial x\)`, `\(\partial g / \partial y\)`, `\(\partial^2 g / \partial x^2\)`, `\(\partial^2 g / \partial x\partial y\)` and `\(\partial^2 g / \partial y^2\)`.
+This does make sense since we combined the two functions, and it does make sense despite `g` is a one argument function only.
 In order to do this, we simply set up `x` as an identity function of an implicit free parameter `p0` and `y` as an identity function of a different implicit free parameter `p1` and compute everything directly.
-In order to be able to combine everything, however, both `x` and `y` must be built with the appropriate dimensions, so they will both be declared to handle two free parameters, but `x` will depend only on parameter 0 while `y` will depend on parameter 1.
+In order to be able to combine everything, however, both `x` and `y` must be built with the appropriate dimensions, so the factory used to create them must have been configured to managed two parameters.
+The `x` instance will be created by calling the factory method `variable` with the first parameter set to 0, whereas the `y` instance will be created by calling the factory method `variable` with the first parameter set to 1, so they refer to different parameters.
 Here is how we do this (note that `getPartialDerivative` is a variable arguments method which take as arguments the derivation order with respect to all free parameters, i.e. the first argument is derivation order with respect to free parameter 0 and the second argument is derivation order with respect to free parameter 1):

     int params = 2;
     int order = 2;
+    DSFactory factory = new DSFactory(params, order);

     double xRealValue =  2.5;
     double yRealValue = -1.3;
-    DerivativeStructure x = new DerivativeStructure(params, order, 0, xRealValue);
+    DerivativeStructure x = factory.variable(0, xRealValue);
-    DerivativeStructure y = new DerivativeStructure(params, order, 1, yRealValue);
+    DerivativeStructure y = factory.variable(1, yRealValue);
     DerivativeStructure f = DerivativeStructure.hypot(x, y);
     DerivativeStructure g = f.log();
     System.out.println("g        = " + g.getValue();